how to cook dumplings

 Add one cup of cold water, and let it come back to a boil.
 Let dumplings cook for another 3-4 minutes.
 Strain and serve immediately.

 We toss ours in sesame oil, a hit of soy, chili crisp, and top with fresh cilantro.
-For a balanced one-pot meal, you can cook as above but in broth rather than water, and add veggies and noodles to turn it into a hearty bowl of soup!
+For a balanced one-pot meal, you can cook as above but in broth rather than water, and add veggies and noodles to create a hearty bowl of soup!

 In a non-stick frying pan, heat 1-2 tablespoons of neutral oil on medium high.